So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 One of the biggest factors affecting the value of a baseball card is its age.

 Generally speaking, the older the card, the more valuable it is.
-This is because older cards are more rare, and therefore more sought-after by collectors.
+This is because older cards are rare and more sought-after by collectors.

 Of course, there are exceptions to this rule.
-Cards from the 1980's are now over 40 years old and not rare by and means.
+Cards from the 1980s are now over 40 years old and not rare by any means.

 Are Baseball Cards from the 1980s and 1990s Worth Money?

-I hate to be the bearer of bad news, but a good majority of cards produced in the 1980's and 1990's are worth very little.
+I hate to be the bearer of bad news, but the vast majority of cards produced in the 1980s and 1990s are worth little.

-Known as the 'junk card era', the card companies mass produced cards in order to meet the surge in demand.
+Known as the ‘junk card era,’ card companies mass-produced cards to meet the surge in demand.

 Fleer wasn't alone, however, as Donruss, Topps, Score, and Upper Deck were also flooding the market with cards.